 My postal address is Michael Josem, 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.

 My phone number is 07624 488557 and my email address is firstname.lastname@example.org

 Why I collect personal data

-I collect personal data as part of my role as a candidate for the House of Keys.
+I collect personal data in my personal capacity of operating this website.
 It is in my legitimate interest to listen to the feedback of our community, and such data is typically provided voluntarily by local residents who share their views with me on various issues.

 What personal data I collect

 If you write to me, on email, various messenger services (eg, WhatsApp), on the contact forms on this website, or by post, then I will (hopefully!) receive what you send to me so that I can read and act on it.
 Some services can contain metadata.

 When visitors leave comments and fill out surveys on the site, I collect the data shown in the form, and sometimes also collect the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.